Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Introduction

 The development of deep learning has also led to increasing attention in antenna (spatial) domain channel extrapolation in recent years, aiming at reducing the huge spatial domain pilot training overhead and prohibitive time and power consumption.
 For example, two fully connected neural networks (FCNNs) were proposed to use the CSI of a subset of antennas to extrapolate the CSI of other antennas\cite{lin2021deepa, yang2020deepa}.

-In addition to spatial and frequency domain channel extrapolation, channel prediction (i.e., temporal domain channel extrapolation) is also a convincing method for alleviating the huge pilot training overhead in high-mobility scenarios.
+In addition to spatial and frequency domain channel extrapolation, channel prediction (i.e., temporal channel extrapolation) is also a convincing method for alleviating the huge pilot training overhead in high-mobility scenarios.
 Linear extrapolation methods \cite{bui2013performance} and statistical prediction models, e.g., autoregressive (AR) models \cite{baddour2005autoregressivea, duel-hallen2007fading}, were proposed and have demonstrated that channel prediction is promising to mitigate the impacts of channel aging.
 The advancements of DNNs further improve the channel prediction performance and thus would further reduce the channel estimation frequency in high-mobility scenarios.
-In \cite{mattu2022deepa}, a novel long short-term memory (LSTM) based channel predictor was proposed to learn channel variations and thereby reduce the pilot training overhead for channel estimation.
+In \cite{mattu2022deep}, a novel long short-term memory (LSTM) based channel predictor was proposed to learn channel variations and thereby reduce the pilot training overhead for channel estimation.
 An attention-based channel predictor was proposed in \cite{jiang2022accurate} to achieve frame-level channel estimates for mobile scenarios.
-Nonetheless, existing channel prediction methods are unable to deal with massive MIMO-OFDM systems with substantial antennas and subcarriers due to the high-dimensional CSI matrices and the consequent tremendous computational complexity.
-In addition, since the channel aging issue is critical in high-mobility scenarios, frame-level channel prediction methods are unable to achieve high spectral efficiency due to the varying channels, posing demands on slot-level channel extrapolation.
-However, existing channel prediction methods predict future channels at the same time granularity as the collected historical channels.
-This indicates that exploiting these methods for slot-level channel extrapolation comes at the cost of sacrificing a large amount of time-frequency resources for slot-level historical channel estimation, making them infeasible in practice.
+However, frame-level channel prediction methods are unable to achieve high spectral efficiency due to fast time-varying channels under high-mobility scenarios, posing demands on slot-level channel extrapolation.
+Moreover, existing channel prediction methods are unable to deal with massive MIMO-OFDM systems with substantial antennas and subcarriers due to the high-dimensional CSI matrices and the consequent tremendous computational complexity.